 Work in a dust-free, ventilated environment.

-To achieve a thicker resin coating, apply multiple 0.3cm (1/8”) coats, leaving 8 hours in between each coat.
+To achieve a thicker resin coating, apply several 0.3cm (1/8”) coats, leaving 8 hours in between each coat.

 If you need to do a second coat to cover an imperfection in cured resin, just sand out the imperfection with a fine grit, then sand the whole piece to create a toothed edge for the fresh layer to adhere to, and pour over another layer.

 Whilst the manufacturer states there are no fumes or VOCs when working with this resin, we still recommend you do your own research, and make your own decisions on any precautions you need to take.
 Read the SDS and get advice if needed.
-We suggest ensuring you have good ventilation, and protect your skin and eyes (use nitrile gloves only, don’t use latex with resin).
-If you work with a large amount of resin, or work with it often, you might want to invest in a VOC filtered face mask.
+We suggest ensuring you have good ventilation, and protect your skin and eyes (we recommend you always use nitrile gloves, don’t use latex with resin).
+If you work with the resin in more than a domestic hobby use, say in large amounts or you work with it often, you might want to invest in a VOC filtered face mask.

 Q: How long will I have to work with it?
 A: You will have 45 minutes of working time.